JEP draft: Prepare to Make Final Mean Final

 System.out.println(obj.x); // Prints 300

-Accordingly, a final field is as mutable as a non-final field.
-Developers are unable to use final fields to construct the deeply immutable graphs of objects that would enable the JVM to deliver the best performance optimizations.
+Final fields are, in reality, as mutable as a non-final fields.
+We cannot use final fields to construct the deeply immutable graphs of objects that enable the JVM to deliver the best performance optimizations.

-It might seem absurd for the Java Platform to provide an API that undermines the meaning of final.
-However, after JDK 5 introduced the Java Memory Model that led to widespread use of final fields, such an API was deemed necessary to support serialization libraries.
+It might seem absurd that the Java Platform provides an API that undermines the meaning of the final keyword.
+After JDK 5 introduced the Java Memory Model, which led to widespread use of final fields, such an API was deemed necessary to support serialization libraries.
 In retrospect, offering such unconstrained functionality was a poor choice because it sacrificed integrity.
-When we introduced hidden classes in JDK 15 and record classes in JDK 16, we constrained deep reflection to disallow mutation of final fields in hidden and record classes.
+When we introduced hidden classes in JDK 15 and record classes in JDK 16, we constrained deep reflection to disallow the mutation of final fields in hidden and record classes.
 We constrained deep reflection further when we strongly encapsulated JDK internals in JDK 17.
-In JDK 24, we started a process to remove methods in sun.misc.Unsafe that, like deep reflection, allow mutation of final fields.
+In JDK 24, we started the process to remove methods in sun.misc.Unsafe that, like deep reflection, allow the mutation of final fields.

-Relatively little code mutates final fields, but the mere existence of APIs for doing so makes it impossible for developers or the JVM to trust the value of any final field.
+Relatively little code mutates final fields, but the mere existence of APIs for doing so makes it impossible to trust the value of any final field.
 This compromises safety and performance in all programs.
-In line with the policy of integrity by default, we plan to enforce the immutability of final fields so that code cannot use deep reflection to reassign them at will.
-We will support one special case -- serialization libraries that need to mutate final fields during deserialization -- via a limited-purpose API.
+In line with the policy of integrity by default, we propose to enforce the immutability of final fields so that, by default, code cannot use deep reflection to reassign them at will.
+We will support one special use case, namely serialization libraries that need to mutate final fields during deserialization, via a limited-purpose API.

 Description

-In JDK 5 and later releases, you can mutate final fields via deep reflection (the setAccessible and set methods in java.lang.reflect.Field).
-In JDK XX, we will restrict deep reflection so that mutating a final field also causes a warning to be issued at run time by default.
-It will not be possible to avoid the warning simply by using --add-opens to enable deep reflection of classes with final fields.
+In JDK 5 and later releases, you can mutate final fields via deep reflection, i.e., the setAccessible and set methods of java.lang.reflect.Field.
+In JDK XX, we will restrict deep reflection so that, by default, mutating a final field causes a warning to be issued at run time.
+It will not be possible to avoid the warning simply by using --add-opens to enable the deep reflection of classes with final fields.

 We refer to restrictions on mutating final fields as final field restrictions.
 We will strengthen the effect of final field restrictions over time.
-Rather than issue warnings, a future JDK release will throw exceptions by default when Java code uses deep reflection to mutate final fields so that applications and the Java Platform have integrity by default.
-The warning is intended to prepare application developers for that future.
+Rather than issue warnings, a future JDK release will, by default, throw exceptions when Java code uses deep reflection to mutate final fields.
+This will enable the Java Platform and applications running on it to have integrity by default.
+The warning we introduce here is intended to prepare developers for that future.

 Enabling final field mutation

-Application developers can avoid warnings (and in the future, exceptions) by enabling final field mutation for selected Java code on the command line (or equivalent alternatives).
-Enabling final field mutation acknowledges the application's need to mutate final fields and lifts the final field restrictions.
+Application developers can avoid warnings — and, in the future, exceptions — by enabling final field mutation for selected Java code on the command line or alternatives.
+Enabling final field mutation acknowledges the application's need to mutate final fields and lifts selected final field restrictions.

-To enable final field mutation by any code on the class path, regardless of where the final fields are declared, use the following command-line option:
+To enable final field mutation by any code on the class path, regardless of where the final fields are declared, use this command-line option:

 To enable final field mutation by specific modules on the module path, again regardless of where the final fields are declared, pass a comma-separated list of module names:

 Enabling final field mutation for a module may make code in the module run more slowly than code in modules where final field mutation is not enabled.
-In addition, enabling final field mutation for a module does not guarantee that code in the module will be able to perform deep reflection to mutate final fields: any final field to be mutated must be open to the code performing deep reflection, as detailed in the next section.
+In addition, enabling final field mutation for a module does not guarantee that code in the module will be able to perform deep reflection to mutate final fields: Any final field to be mutated must be open to the code performing deep reflection, as detailed below.

-Most application developers who wish to allow final field mutation will pass --enable-final-field-mutation directly to the java launcher in a startup script, but other techniques are available:
+Most application developers who wish to allow final field mutation will pass the --enable-final-field-mutation option directly to the java launcher in a startup script, but other techniques are available:

 The behavior of Field::setAccessible is unchanged.
 This means that when code calls f.setAccessible(true) on a Field object f, the code must either be in the same module as the field reflected by f, or, if the code is in a different module, the field reflected by f must be accessible to the caller via exports or opens.
 The call throws InaccessibleObjectException if these conditions are not met.

-setAccessible(true) has succeeded for this Field object; and
+• setAccessible(true) has succeeded for the Field object; and

-**final field mutation is enabled for the caller's module
+• final field mutation is enabled for the caller's module; and

-the field's declaring class is not a hidden class; and
+• the field's declaring class is not a record class; and

-the field's declaring class is not a record class.
+• the field's declaring class is not a hidden class; and

 If any of the above checks is not met, this method throws an IllegalAccessException.